Submissions

 2. Full names of authors with first name, middle initial and last name of each author.

-4. Name, address, telephone number, fax number, and e-mail address of the corresponding author.
+1. Name, address, phone number, and e-mail address of the corresponding author.

-5. Superscript numbers should be used to link the author with institution and an asterisk (*) should be used to refer to the corresponding author.
+2. Superscript numbers should be used to link each author with institution and an asterisk (*) should be used to refer to the corresponding author.

 This section should provide a clear and concise justification of the study including its relevance.
 The number of citations should be kept to the minimum.
 The final paragraph should state the hypothesis and the aims of the study.